Prime Minister Narendra Modi on Tuesday is holding consultations with chief ministers of around 10 states on the coronavirus situation.

 This is the seventh video conference of the prime ministers with the states since the outbreak of the pandemic.

-This is also the first meeting of the prime minister with chief ministers during unlock 3 on the pandemic.
+This is also the prime minister’s first meeting with chief ministers during unlock 3 on the pandemic.

 COVID-19 cases in India dipped below 55,000 in a single day on Tuesday after the country recorded over 60,000 cases daily for four days on the trot, according to the Union Health Ministry data released on Tuesday.